tikikun/tikikun.github.io/content/about/_index.md

 Some of the things I have built, contributed and invented with my dear friends and colleagues.

+Things I have built!

+## Ichigo
+Ichigo is a multimodal AI model that can handle speech natively with enhanced latency compared to traditional ASR to LLM solution.
+Find out more below
 * https://github.com/janhq/ichigo

+## Jan
+Jan is the most popular open source AI Chatbot Client with more than 1.5M downloads (and counting up)
 * https://github.com/janhq/jan

+## Nitro (Now is cortex)
+Super light-weight inference engine for LLM models
 * https://github.com/janhq/cortex (previously nitro - I invented this)
 * https://github.com/janhq/nitro-tensorrt-llm

+## Publication
 I also wrote a paper!
 (More coming soon) Check out my Google Scholar [here](https://scholar.google.com/citations?user=eGWws2UAAAAJ&hl=en)

 I believe in the next 10 years, everyone has the access to the most sophisticated and well-tailored education system that has ever existed by the help of mass AI adoption.